jolibrain/deepdetect/README.md

 Supported images that come with pre-trained image classification deep (residual) neural nets:

-- **docker images** for CPU and GPU machines are available at https://hub.docker.com/r/beniz/deepdetect_gpu/, see https://github.com/beniz/deepdetect/tree/master/docker/README.md for details on how to use them.
+- **docker images** for CPU and GPU machines are available at https://hub.docker.com/r/beniz/deepdetect_cpu/ and https://hub.docker.com/r/beniz/deepdetect_gpu/ respectively.
+See https://github.com/beniz/deepdetect/tree/master/docker/README.md for details on how to use them.

 - For **Amazon AMI** see https://github.com/beniz/deepdetect/issues/5#issuecomment-199952341 and [performance report](https://github.com/beniz/deepdetect/issues/5#issuecomment-200806618)

 #### Quickstart